jihyunkim94-lab/jihyunkim94-lab.github.io/_pages/profiles.md

 <div class="tm-group">Open Positions</div>

 <div class="tm-body">
 Kim Lab is recruiting <strong>graduate students</strong> (M.S. / Ph.D.) and <strong>undergraduate interns</strong> starting September 2026.
-We welcome students with backgrounds in materials science, chemical engineering, or electrical engineering — and, more importantly, a willingness to learn what they do not yet know.
+We welcome students with backgrounds in materials science, chemical engineering, electrical engineering, chemistry, or physics — and, more importantly, a willingness to learn what they do not yet know.
 </div>